Skip to Content

 Visitors at Baker Beach on a sunny day

 The Presidio has some of San Francisco’s most famous, and most visited, beaches – in particular, Baker Beach (pictured above), Marshall’s Beach, or Crissy Field’s East Beach.
 All offer visitors a different kind of water-side experience.
-Baker Beach and East Beach are great spots for a picnic while you dip your toes in the water and feel the sand beneath your feet.
+Baker Beach and East Beach are great spots for a picnic and great spots to dip your toes in the water and feel the sand beneath your feet.
 They also offer some of the most spectacular views of the Golden Gate Bridge.

 Presidio Beaches